 How do you get started?
 While the process can be intricate and difficult, we’re here to guide you.
 It all starts with the locum tenens credentialing process.

 As a general overview, credentialing is a process intended to review the history of a clinician’s career and qualifications.
 This includes:

 Locum credentialing ensures that clinicians are up-to-date and in good standing with licensure and certifications that show clinical competency.

 While credentialing is a requirement for all practicing clinicians, the nature of credentialing for locum tenens assignments can seem overwhelming.
-With the constant shift in work settings, finding the best way to approach credentialing is important.
-At D&Y, we’ll work with you to streamline the process – outlining expectations and providing prompt facilitation of paperwork.
-We’ll handle the details so you can focus on providing exceptional care.
+With the constant shift in work settings, finding the best approach to complete credentialing is essential.

-There are several basic documents that every clinician is required to supply; however, each state and facility has its own specific requirements that may vary from the list below.
+There are several basic documents that every locum clinician is required to supply during credentialing.
+However, each state and facility has its own specific requirements that may vary from the list below.
 We highly recommend that you keep a file of your standard documents readily available and to focus on specific requirements with each new job opportunity.

 To get your credentialing quickly underway, D&Y will need the following documents:

 Do you have any tips we didn’t include that you have found helpful during the locum tenens credentialing process?
 We’d love to hear from you, contact us today!

 This article was originally published on May 22, 2018 and was updated on November 28, 2022.